apoorvsingh15/js-awesome-utils/README.md

 ## 2. isStrongPassword

 - Verify if a password is strong by checking for minimum length and the inclusion of uppercase, lowercase, digit, and special characters.
+- Password should be at least 8 characters long and contain at least one uppercase, one lowercase, one digit, and one special character

 ```js
 import { isStrongPassword } from "validation-utils";